Canada Lacemaker Count

 Canada Lacemakers Overseas: (0)

-In Memoriam: (5)
+In Memoriam: Registered (5)

 Moving?
 If you have changed location, contact the editor to update your listing.

 Official certificates are sent out by email.
 If you need a copy mailed to you, please send a request.
+Moving?
+If you have changed location, contact the editor to update your listing.

 Canada Registry English Certificate Sample